tayo-k/bmd/content/build.md

 They are an avenue for engineers to provide bottom-up leadership to their supervisors.

 ### Milestones
-The individual tasks engineers deem necessary as pods should be grouped together and organized under milestones.
+The tasks that engineers deem necessary as pods should be grouped together and organized under milestones.
 Milestones are coherent, measurable and time-bound goals that the smaller units of work build up to.
 Milestones should be demonstrably linked to any larger strategic initiatives, if they exist.
 A milestone serves as an uplink to strategic targets and initiatives, from the work the pods are doing.
 This way, non-management folk have some ownership and stake in the strategic goals of senior management

 With these structures in place, we arrive at a process where
 - Pods ideate and craft milestones they’re interested in picking up